Bryan County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 454 sqmi, of which 436 sqmi is land and 18 sqmi (4.1%) is water.

 A triangular area in the northeast of Bryan County, from northwest of Pembroke to north of Richmond Hill, is located in the Lower Ogeechee River sub-basin of the Ogeechee River basin, as is the northern half of the remaining area in the county south of Richmond Hill.
 The northwestern portion of the county, from east of Daisy to Richmond Hill, is located in the Canoochee River sub-basin of the Ogeechee River basin.
 The rest of Bryan County is located in the Ogeechee Coastal sub-basin of the same Ogeechee River basin.
 The Ogeechee River forms the northeastern border of the country, while the Jerico River forms the southeast border.

-Bryan County is unique in that it is totally divided by the military installation at Ft.
-Stewart.
+Bryan County is unique in that it is totally divided by the military installation at Fort Stewart.
 Pembroke is in more rural north Bryan, while Richmond Hill in south Bryan County is a suburb of Savannah.
 To travel between the two on public roads, it is necessary to leave the county.